glorion13/simple-scheduler/README.md

 ## Why TBB?

-TBB already provides the functionality we need in its Flow Graph.
-Moreover, TBB is a relatively lightweight library that is commonly used for other threading tasks, so it would be likely we use it in other parts of the code, e.g. for its `parallel_for`.
+TBB already provides the functionality we need, with its Flow Graph.
+Moreover, TBB is a relatively lightweight library that is commonly used for other threading tasks, e.g. for its `parallel_for`.

 ## Build and install

-This example uses CMake.
+This example uses CMake to build.
 From the root directory:

 ```
 cmake -H. -Bbuild